Real estate and proptech engineering · 2026 ranking

 Delivery-model fit: staff augmentation vs dedicated team vs project (2026)

 Staff augmentation fits platform teams filling senior data gaps; dedicated teams fit multi-quarter analytics roadmaps; scoped projects fit bounded builds like a valuation service.
-Uvik Software operates all three plus CTO-as-a-Service; most competitors here concentrate on one or two.
+Uvik Software operates all three plus defined engineering workstreams; most competitors here concentrate on one or two.

 | Model | Best when | Uvik Software terms (published) | Primary risk |